mbaynton/batch-framework/README.md

     support for `n` concurrent `Runner`s, this will range from `0` to `n-1`.
 Differs from `Runner id` in that its range is always `0` to `n-1`.
   * **Task**:
-    One of the user-implemented classes that models a long-running job.
+    One of the user-implemented classes that models a long-running task.
 The `Task` serves as a factory for `Runnable Iterator`s, tells the framework what to do with results of `Runnable`s, may intervene in the event a `Runnable` experiences a throwable error or exception, provides methods to reduce multiple `Runnable` results to simpler intermediate results, and provides a method to translate the complete `Runnable` results to a `Psr\Http\Message\ResponseInterface`.
-(Packaging the batch run's overall result as a standard HTTP response format enables advanced clients such as single-page applications or mobile apps to transparently delegate some requests to the batch framework while responding directly to other requests.)
   * **Task instance state**:
-    One of the user-implemented classes that models a long-running job.
+    One of the user-implemented classes that models a long-running task.
 Task instance state captures the variable properties of a given task execution, such as where to find inputs to operate on, who (in terms of PHP session id) is currently running this `Task`, how large the `Task` is estimated to be (in terms of `Runnable`s), and